Join us on March 12 for a sneak peek into upcoming Swarmia features →

 Swarmia now automatically detects pull requests assisted by GitHub Copilot, Cursor, or Claude Code.
 This helps you understand how using AI affects developer productivity metrics, such as pull request cycle time, throughput, and batch size.

-A pull request is considered AI-assisted if any of its commits were made by an author who used an AI tool within the previous 24 hours.
+A pull request is considered AI-assisted if any of its commits were made by an AI tool or a human who was active on an AI tool.
 You can see which AI tools assisted in an individual pull request by opening it anywhere in the app.
 To see the effect on metrics, you can filter pull requests in cycle time and batch size insights based on the AI tools involved.

 To get started, connect GitHub Copilot, Cursor, and/or Claude Code to Swarmia in settings → AI assistants.